kimdesok/Machine-Learning-Engineering-for-Production-MLOps/course4/week2-ungraded-labs/C4_W2_Lab_1_FastAPI_Docker/no-batch/README.md

 ```
 Now the server's code is ready for inference, although you still need to spin it up.
 If you want to try it locally (given that you have the required dependencies installed) you can do so by using the command `uvicorn main:app --reload` while on the same directory as the `main.py` file. **However this is not required as you will be dockerizing this server next**.

+# This is part can be just perused although it says it needs to be run.

 ## Dockerizing the server